 University of Arizona medical students are currently participating in research projects in the health sciences in addition to meeting the graduation requirements of the medical school curriculum.
 These students are often publishing their research in national/international journals and participating in regional and national conferences, bringing honor to the College of Medicine and furthering the discovery mission of this Research I University.
 In addition, the College of Medicine has been receiving further recognition due to the numerous current and past medical students who have won awards at these regional and national meetings, attained advanced research/faculty positions, and gained attention from the international biomedical community.

-Arizona College of Medicine, depending upon what specialty they choose, currently can receive maximum elective credit ranging from 12-30 units for basic or patient-oriented research - but only in the senior elective year.
+The concept and implementation of credit for research is not new.
+Students at the University of Arizona College of Medicine, depending upon what specialty they choose, currently can receive maximum elective credit ranging from 12-30 units for basic or patient-oriented research – but only in the senior elective year.
 In main campus departments, such as Molecular and Cellular Biology, undergraduates with declared majors can receive up to 13 units per semester for independent study including supervised research prior to their senior year.
-The Medical Research Awareness Club* also found that many medical schools throughout the United States offer electives in research, designate the MD degree with Honors or Research Distinction, or require research for graduation.
+The Medical Research Student Association* also found that many medical schools throughout the United States offer electives in research, designate the MD degree with Honors or Research Distinction, or require research for graduation.
 The number of schools with such programs is increasing and includes the University of Washington, University of California in Los Angeles, University of New Mexico, University of Oklahoma, New York University and Duke University, among others.

 We believe that the University of Arizona and the College of Medicine can reap great benefits by modeling itself after these programs.
 Innovating this effort is particularly timely in view of the national push to enhance clinical research preparedness.
 In addition, the importance of having a research experience for many competitive residency programs gives further reason to help distinguish our students, giving them an advantage when competing with students from other institutions that either have research requirements, academic-credit based research electives or a research pathway prior to the senior year.